NATIVITY of JESUS CHRIST

 DRAWING by DANIEL MITSUI

-It depicts the Nativity of Christ and is formatted as a page from a Biblia Pauperum.
+This depicts the Nativity of Jesus Christ, formatted as a page from a Biblia Pauperum.

 The Biblia Pauperum is collection of illustrated typologies that circulated in illuminated manuscripts and in blockbooks during the late Middle Ages.
 Each page of the book shows a particular event from the life of Christ, juxtaposed with two events from the Old Testament prefiguring it.
 The pictures are paired with rhymed Latin versicles and short explanations.
 Four prophets are also included, each holding a banderole with his prophecy of the event.